 What are the technical specifications on the Swhacker broadheads?

-The 100 Grain Swhacker is 1 inch in-flight and expands to 1.75 inches after penetration.
+The 100-grain Swhacker is 1 inch in-flight and expands to 1.75 inches after penetration.
+We also offer a 100-grain, 2-inch broadhead that is 1 inch while in flight.

 The blades are .032 inches thick, honed razor-sharp high quality stainless steel.